nizarcan/CapacityPlanningDSS-SD/README.md

 # CapacityPlanningDSS-SD

-<p>This repository is the codebase of the 2019-2020 METU IE System Design project of team TC MANGO.
+**This repository is the codebase of the 2019-2020 METU IE System Design project of team TC MANGO.**
 <br /><br />What this tool basically does is to fetch various data to process those data so that they can be
 used for the project's two-levelled capacity evaluation.<br /><br />The softwares used for mathematical programming and simulation are:</p>